Ep.1034: Did Jesus REALLY Die for Everyone?

 The Bible also says (and I will paraphrase and add emphasis 1 John 2:2) that Jesus did come to redeem us from our sins, but he also came for the sins of the whole world.
 Additionally it says in 1 Tim.
 2:6 that Jesus gave himself a ransom for ALL.
 When we look at these texts and several others in light of the “narrow way” teaching, we come upon what might be viewed as a full-blown debate...or at least a legitimate contradiction.
 How can both ways possibly be true?
 How could Jesus have died for just the chosen and still have redeemed the entire race of humanity?
 Can we show Jesus died for all?

 Actually, the beauty of this whole thing is that both ideas can be entirely true.
 If we step back from the details for a moment and review the big picture context in which these things are spoken, a whole new level of meaning begins to emerge.
 Check out our August 13, 2018 podcast, “Did Jesus REALLY Die for Everyone?” and see for yourself.
 We lay out original sin and how it was planned on being atoned for from the very beginning.
-We look at the iconic promise given to Abraham of "blessing all the families of the earth" and the role Moses played in sharpening our understanding of this promise.
+Then we look at the iconic promise given to Abraham of "blessing all the families of the earth" and the role Moses played in sharpening our understanding of this promise.
 We then observe how Jesus pulls every single detail together and becomes the pivot point of eternity for the entire human race.
 This is a journey you do not want to miss!